kk3939/english/README.md

   - that's all: 以上です
 - Recently, I've been working on creating a new questionnaire.
 It's challenging because it's my first time doing this.
 I need to consider what questions to ask our customers and what incentives to offer to motivate them to awnser.
 I have to take many different perspectives into account to design it effectively.
   - take ~ into account: 考慮に入れる
-- Yes, my role is as a produst manager, which involves overssing the over all product planning, creating the product roadmap, and defining the product vision.
+- Yes, my role is as a produst manager, which involves overseeing the over all product planning, creating the product roadmap, and defining the product vision.
 - Thank you for your assistance.
 I'm sure I'll enjoy shopping.
 - Okay, so I'll let you know if i need any help while i'm trying on the clothes.
   - I'll let you know if I need any help: 必要なら助けを求める